samvelie/code_challenge_pg_sql/README.md

 ## Instructions

-1. Fork and clone this repository. **It does not have all the npm modules you will need.**
+1. Fork and clone this repository.
+2. Run `npm install`. **The package.json does not include all the npm modules you will need.**
 2. You will not need to change the client side code (HTML, CSS, nor JavaScript);
 3. Design and create the database.
 Be sure to commit the create table syntax in the `create_database.sql` file.
 4. Build out the server routes described below.